 37th Training Wing Fact Sheet

-Joint Base San Antonio-Lackland is home to the 37th Training Wing (TRW), the largest training wing in the United States Air Force.
+Joint Base San Antonio-Lackland is home to the 37th Training Wing (TRW), the largest training wing in the U.S. Air Force.
 We have a rich history of refueling the world’s greatest Air Force with trained and prepared Airmen ready to answer our nation’s call.
-Also known as the “Gateway to the Air Force,” 37 TRW is home to three groups and one academy, each with a distinctive training mission.
+Also known as the “Gateway to the Air Force,” the 37th TRW is home to three groups and one academy, each with a distinctive training mission.

 Vision: To be the DoD Training Standard of Excellence